andresguisado/katacoda-scenarios/kubernetes-basic-concepts/jobs-initcontainers-staticpods/jobs.md

 ## Create Countdown Job

 Look at the file `job.yaml`{{open}}.
-This example create a job which run a bash command to countdown from 10 to 1.
+This example create a job which runs a bash command to countdown from 10 to 1.

 Note that `spec.restartPolicy` in Job resources just support values: "OnFailure" or "Never" further info [here](https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/#example-states)